 In the area of pain or inflammation, there be a blockage somewhere along the path of the nerve impulse.
-A weakened current or even no current at all may then be produced depressing the response in muscles, glands or any other organ.
+A weakened current or even no current at all may then be

 Stimulation by the APS current, is said to create a normal action potential which is then said to restore the inherent biochemical processes in the region.
-This current stimulates the production of neurotransmitters in the brain and spinal cord, such as melatonin and leuenkephalin.
+This current stimulates the production of neurotransmitters in the brain and spinal cord, such as melatonin and leuenkephalin.2

-The understanding of the mechanism of pain control was enhanced by Melzack and Wall in the 1960's, when the explanation of a "gate control" theory was proposed.
-The theory proposes that the type of afferent input from the periphery affects secondary neurones in the spinal cord, which will then close the gate to the incoming messages at this level and thus prevents onward transmission to supraspinal levels.
+The understanding of the mechanism of pain control was enhanced by Melzack and Wall in the 1960's, when the explanation of a "gate control" theory was proposed.1 The theory proposes that the type of afferent input from the periphery affects secondary neurones in the spinal cord, which will then close the gate to the incoming messages at this level and thus prevents onward transmission to supraspinal levels.
 TENS when passed through the skin, will inhabit the transmission of pain from small diameter niciceptive afferents on the periphery of the nervous system to the second order neurones in the spinal cord. by activating the large diameter afferent fibres.